-For FFY21, the State makes the following updates to the multi-year eCVSP:
+For FFY22, the State makes the following updates to the multi-year eCVSP:

-Maryland will continue its past practices that have led to great improvements in the State's catch rate and to a rate of 87% as recently reported in our 2018 CVSP.
-While the rate for the most recent reporting period of FFY2020 YTD shows Maryland with a 100% catch rate, the sample size is very small at only 1 unsat/unfit carriers having been stopped.
+Maryland will continue its past practices that have led to great improvements in the State's catch rate for all commercial vehicles, as identified in the MCMIS Activity Dashboard dated 7/23/21 - a rate of 85.147% in FFY2019 and 90.91 % in FFY2020 .
+The rate for the most recent reporting period of FFY2021 YTD shows Maryland with a 100% catch rate for all carriers identified.